 I joined WGB in 2013.
 I have 2 children, one currently at this school.
 I have been a parent helper since my eldest started school and as such have a keen interest in my children's school life.
 My motivation is to help in any way that I can to make our school the best that it can be and to ensure that as many children as possible have a positive experience and fulfil their potential.
 My responsibilities include safeguarding and monitoring pupil progress.
 I am also a link governor for Year 6.

-Louise Roberts - Parent Governor
+Mr Matt Parker - Parent Governor

-Gemma Devonshire - Staff Governor
+Marie Kirwin - Staff Governor

 Governors can be contacted by letter via the school office or by email via the Clerk to Governors

 |Governor||Type of Governor||Joined Governing Body||Term of Office Ends||Pecuniary or Business Interests||